 What do you need to make a pinecone wreath?

 When starting any project you will need to collect your supplies.
-So, you will need these items to create your pine cone swag.
+You can find most of these at your local craft stores.
+So, you will need these items to create this beautiful wreath.

 - Ribbon at least 5 yards